EnochPoon/Python-Course/public/lessons/lesson01.md

 **Printing**, in the world of programming, means sending text output to a "console".
 In Wing 101, the console is actually in the shell, but in some environments, it could be somewhere else.
 For now, we will stick with printing numbers.

-This time, we will actually be writing code in the **editor** (Not the shell), where you can write and execute several Python expressions at once.
+This time, we will actually be writing code in the **editor** (The large area in the middle of the Wing window, not the Shell), where you can write and execute several Python expressions at once.
 Create a new Python file by clicking the blue paper icon at the top left (or Ctrl+N for Windows users, I'm pretty sure it would be Command+N for Mac users.
 Alternatively, if you still have the line `print("Hello World")` from when you did the setup, you can just get rid of that line instead of creating a new file), and paste the following lines of code in your editor:

 ```python
 a = 3
 print(a)
 ```

 Then, save your code somewhere in your computer (preferably create a new folder somewhere you can easily access just for Python code used in this course).
 Name your file `my_first_code.py` (Note that Python code always have the file extension `.py`).

 Next, run this code by clicking the large green Play button at the top.
 Wing should look somewhat like this (Notice the number 3 is printed in the shell as well):

 ![3 is printed in the shell](images/01-myfirstcode.PNG)

-You just used the `print` function, which outputs whatever is passed inside the brackets in one line to the console(values passed inside the brackets are called **arguments**).
+You just used the `print` function, which outputs whatever is passed inside the brackets in one line to the console (values passed inside the brackets are called **arguments**).

-<b class="important-note" /> When you used the shell to evaluate expressions, the resulting values are *returned*.
+<b class="important-note"></b> When you used the shell to evaluate expressions, the resulting values are *returned*.
 However, though they may appear very similar, *printing* a value is *not* the same as *returning* a value.
 In other words, these two are different:

 ```python
 >>> 3 + 5
 >>> print(3 + 5)
 ```

 One of them simply evaluates an expression, while the other one prints to the console.

-<b class="self-study" /> Change your code so it becomes each of these code snippets below.
+<b class="self-study"></b> Change your code so it becomes each of these code snippets below.
 After running each of them, determine what you see in the shell (Note that sometimes nothing will be printed, and sometimes an error would be produced):

 1. ```python
    a = 3